GraceSeun/THE-ANALYSIS-OF-THE-SOCIOECONOMIC-STATUS-OF-10-COUNTRIES/README.md

-STATISTICAL ANALYSIS OF THE SOCIOECONOMIC STATUS OF THE G7 COUNTRIES, BRAZIL, CHINA, AND NIGERIA ACROSS TEN YEARS
+DASHBOARD AND STATISTICAL ANALYSIS OF THE SOCIOECONOMIC STATUS OF THE G7 COUNTRIES, BRAZIL, CHINA, AND NIGERIA ACROSS TEN YEARS

 The Social and Economic development of a country is measured over different indicators in different sector which ranges from the health sector to the educational sector to the import and export sector, even the self-development sector also known as the Human Development Sector and so much more.